Edward Kendrick

 June 2010

 Born and bred Cleveland, I earned a degree in technical theater, later switched to costuming, and headed to NYC.
-Finally seeing the futility of trying to become rich and famous in the Big Apple, I joined VISTA, ending up in Chicago for three years.
-Then it was on to Denver where I put down roots and worked as a costume designer until just recently.
+Finally seeing the futility of trying to become rich and famous in the Big Apple, I joined VISTA—Volunteers in Service to America—ending up in Chicago for three years.
+Then it was on to Denver, where I put down roots and worked as a costume designer until I retired in 2007.

-I began writing five years ago after joining an on-line fanfic group.
-Two friends and I then started a group for writers where they may post any story they wish, no matter the genre.
-I’ve now branched out into writing on my own, primarily m/m stories, both erotic and just ‘romantic’, for publication.
+I began writing a few years ago after joining an online fanfic group.
+Two friends and I then started a group for writers, where they could post any story they wished, no matter the genre or content.
+Since then I've been writing for publication.
+My first book came out in February of 2011.
+Most, but not all, of my work is M/M, either mildly erotic or purely 'roma

 Everyone's Man